 “You have to love what you do and be passionate about it, just like any other career,” Maas said.
 “Although becoming a successful Surgical Tech requires a couple of career specific abilities, and the first is to be thick-skinned.
 You are operating on someone’s mother or sister or father.”

-Mass noted that this element of the career means that someone has entrusted a Surgical Technician and the surgical team with this person’s life, so they deserve the utmost focus and attention.
+Mass noted that this element of the career means that someone has entrusted a Surgical Technologists and the surgical team with this person’s life, so they deserve the utmost focus and attention.
 This also means that the environment can be high-stress and intense, often without courtesies like “please” and “thank you” being used.

 Additionally, he explained that it is important to remain passionate about the role, and to allow this passion to translate into a desire to be constantly learning.
 For example, Maas made note that to be a successful ST, these professionals should take it upon themselves to find answers to all of their questions, learning as much about the role and field as possible.